pronoiac/paip-lisp/docs/chapter15.md

 ## 15.8 Exercises

-**Exercise 15.7 [h]** Implement an extension of the rationals to include logarithmic, exponential, and trigonometrie functions.
+**Exercise 15.7 [h]** Implement an extension of the rationals to include logarithmic, exponential, and trigonometric functions.

 **Exercise 15.8 [m]** Modify `deriv` to handle the extended rational expressions.